Rhett & Link: Good Mythical Morning

-On January 3, 2011, the duo launched a morning talk show, "Good Morning Chia Lincoln" in their studio, located in Fuquay-Varina, North Carolina, with an Abraham Lincoln Chia Pet as a centerpiece, where they picked a topic, usually a personal experience or news story, and stated their opinions on it.
+On January 3, 2011, the duo launched a morning talk show, "Good Morning Chia Lincoln" in their studio, located in Fuquay-Varina, North Carolina, with an Abraham Lincoln shaped Chia Pet as a centerpiece, where they picked a topic, usually a personal experience or news story, and stated their opinions on it.
 The series ended on February 28, 2011, as a result of half of the Chia Pet dying.

 After the move to Los Angeles and the cancellation of their TV show, Commercial Kings, the duo launched Good Mythical Morning on January 9, 2012.
 The series took the same format as their previous show and added a "Wheel of Mythicality", containing suggestions from fans on how they would end the show, usually with a brief improvised scene.

 Good Mythical Morning ran its first three seasons ending on April 5, 2013, as the duo took a break from the daily videos to start a new show with a weekly format, The Mythical Show.
 The series won the Best Variety Series at the International Academy of Web Television Awards in January 2013.

 The fourth season of GMM introduced the "Taste Test" series where the hosts guess the food in blindfolds, challenge themselves to eat something or compare a particular type of food across different brands.
 Some of the most popular videos in GMM from this series are the "Bug War Challenge", the "Ghost Pepper Challenge", the "Carolina Reaper Challenge" and the "Sriracha Challenge".
 Season 5 of GMM brought in "Will It" series, where the hosts try and invent different varieties of a famous type of food with unusual and often increasing levels of disgusting ingredients.
 The first episode was aired on May 5, 2014, on Cinco De Mayo titled "Will it Taco" where they tried pine needles, baby shampoo and pork blood tacos.
 The series was also featured in The Tonight Show Starring Jimmy Fallon with episodes of "Will it Tea", "Will It S'more", "Will it Hummus", and "Will It Hot Dog".